 Video Preview of the Exhibit

-In addition to my photos here is my immersive vlog from the day giving you a great feel for each infinity room.
+In addition to my photos here is my immersive vlog from my day visiting the exhibit giving you a first experience in each infinity room.

 Starting today to May 14th, 2017 you’ll be able to enjoy Kusama’s infinity mirrors at the Hirshhorn museum.